Interface modes in inspiralling neutron stars: A gravitational-wave probe of first-order phase transitions

 In the Newtonian limit, the contribution of an individual mode to the orbital motion is determined by two key quantities: its oscillation frequency $\omega$ and tidal overlap integral $Q_l$, where $l$ is the multipolar order of the perturbation.
 The mode frequency dictates the point in the inspiral at which resonance occurs, while the tidal overlap quantifies how efficiently the tide couples to the mode.
 Previous studies have paid particular attention to the tidal excitation of compositional \textit{g}-modes \cite{1994ApJ...426..688R,1994MNRAS.270..611L,1995MNRAS.275..301K,2017MNRAS.464.2622Y,2017MNRAS.470..350Y,2021MNRAS.506.2985K,2025MNRAS.536.1967C}, which are supported by chemical-composition gradients in the star.
 This body of work has found that---although the \textit{g}-mode frequencies lie within the inspiral band---the (quadrupolar) overlaps of $Q_2 / (M R^2) \sim \numrange{e-5}{e-4}$ may be too weak to produce a measurable effect on the binary's gravitational-wave phase (see Refs.~\cite{2023PhRvD.108d3003H,2025MNRAS.536.1967C} for recent estimates).

 \textit{Lessons from an incompressible stellar model}.--- Here, we explore a related family of buoyancy modes that have significantly more favourable prospects for detection and provide a more direct probe of high-density phase transitions: the interfacial \textit{i}-modes (also known as \textit{discontinuity} \textit{g}-modes) \cite{1979AcA....29..135G,1987MNRAS.227..265F,1990MNRAS.245..508M,1993ApJ...417..273S,2003MNRAS.338..389M}.
 Suppose the neutron star has a sharp density discontinuity in its interior and a fluid element traverses this interface.
 The fluid parcel, which maintains pressure equilibrium with its surroundings, has the properties of its original position.
 As it is displaced across the interface, the element will suddenly be in an environment of differing composition and density.
 Assuming that the reaction timescales that equilibrate the fluid element to its new environment are \textit{slower} than the timescale of the perturbation, it will be subject to a buoyancy force that restores the parcel to its origin on the other side of the interface (analogous to compositional \textit{g}-modes \cite{1992ApJ...395..240R}).
-This is the interface-mode oscillation.
+This is expected to be the case if the relevant phase conversion (the speed of the phase boundary) is limited by the weak interaction (as in the model explored in Ref.~\cite{2015PhRvC..91e5804A}).
+If, on the other hand, the strong-interaction timescale applies then the star will not support the kind of interface modes we consider here.

 A simple, analytical calculation of an incompressible fluid sphere with a sharp interface (detailed in the Supplemental Material) shows that the frequency of an \textit{i}-mode is approximated by

 where $r_\text{i}$ is the radial position of the interface in the star and $\epsilon$ is the relative jump in mass density.
 We see that $\omega^2$ depends on the location of the interface and linearly on the jump, meaning that an observed \textit{i}-mode could provide a direct measurement of the discontinuity.
 For the assumed scalings, the mode falls within the frequency band of a typical binary inspiral.